 Low Libido?
 Women’s Health Experts Have a Fix!

-According to Dr. Julianne Arena, a Harvard-trained physician and sexual health expert close to 50% of women suffering from vaginal dryness, decreased vaginal lubrication, pain during intercourse, and trouble, or inability, to reach an orgasm.
-But these symptoms shouldn’t cause women and vulva owners to dispair.
-She also believes every woman can acheive a healthy sex life through a multi-layered approach to addressing low libido.
+According to Dr. Julianne Arena, a Harvard-trained physician and sexual health expert close to 50% of women suffer from vaginal dryness, decreased vaginal lubrication, pain during intercourse, and trouble or inability to reach an orgasm.
+But these symptoms shouldn’t cause women and vulva owners to despair.
+She also believes every woman can achieve a healthy sex life through a multi-layered approach to addressing low libido.
 “I believe every person is biologically hardwired for intimacy and connection” Dr. Arena explains.

 Women’s sexuality and desire is complex.
 According to Arena, there are multiple layers of libido and the many factors at play that affect it.
 She says libido can be affected by how women feel about themselves and how they feel about their vaginas.
 Another layer of libido includes how women think about their partner and feel about their relationship.

 In addition to a woman’s self-perception and emotions toward both herself and her partner, various lifestyle elements significantly influence her sexual desire.
 These aspects encompass sleep, exercise, and nutrition.
 Arena notes, “When you factor in the fluctuations in hormones across a woman’s life, coupled with stress, anxiety, and other health concerns, it becomes evident why maintaining a healthy libido poses numerous challenges.”
 However, she emphasizes the crucial point that proactive measures can be taken to enhance and boost one’s sex drive.